wildpeaks/2020-issue-deployment-status-action/README.md

-# issue-deployment-status-action
+# Test case: Deployment Status action

-Test case to show the Action not being triggered by status updates
+Test case to show the Action not being triggered by status updates.